GFDRR/rdl-standard/docs/data_model/schema.md

 For definitions of these terms, please see the [Glossary](../glossary.md).

-For fields that reference a sub-schema, a link is provided to a table with details of the sub-schema.
+For fields that reference [sub-schemas](#sub-schemas), a link is provided to a table with details of the sub-schema.
 To see how the fields and sub-schemas fit together, consult the [schema browser](browser.md).

 The diagram below shows the core relationships between schema components, and their core attributes.